This is a unique opportunity for dairy farmers to invest in a selection of the best cow families within the herd

 Advertisement

-A polled Hotspot daughter and a Casper from the Fielders Elizabeth family which have up to 11 gens VG/EX plus a single lactation yield of 11770kg @ 4.38% fat.
+A polled Hotspot daughter and a Casper from the Fielders Elizabeth family which have up to 11 gens VG/EX plus a single lactation yield of 11770kg @ 4.38 per cent fat.

 Frocess Altazarek Wallen: PLI £472 – a potential 11th Gen VG/EX.